apache/mynewt-documentation/docs/tutorials/sensors/air_quality_sensor.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We need to enable the SenseAir K30 CO2 sensor, which will connect to the board over a serial port.
 To start development of the
-driver, you first need to create a package description for it, and addstubs for sources.
+driver, you first need to create a package description for it, and add stubs for sources.

 The first thing to do is to create the directory structure for your
 driver: